Video Game / Mendel Palace

 - Law of 100: Collecting 100 stars will give you an extra life and increase your walking speed slightly.

-- Mook Maker: Glowing portal tiles will generate new enemies (up to six on-screen at once), and then disappear.
+- Glowing portal tiles will generate new enemies (up to six on-screen at once), and then disappear.

 - Smart Bomb: The sun tile flips over all of the tiles in the room, and is a good way to clear a stage quickly, unless it uncovers some Mook Maker tiles.

-- Songs in the Key of Panic: With the exception of the clone doll stages, the music will get faster once the time limit is up.
+- Songs in the Key of Panic: With the exception of the Mira stages, the music will get faster once the time limit is up.

-- Stalked by the Bell: If you take too long, the dolls become faster, change color and lose any restrictions they had on their actions (the swimmers get up and walk, and the copycat dolls move and attack you on their own).
+- Stalked by the Bell: If you take too long, the dolls become faster and more aggressive, change color and lose any restrictions they had on their actions (Wasser dolls get up and walk, and Mira dolls move and attack you on their own).

-- Your Princess Is in Another Castle: You've cleared the witch's palace and prepare for a final battle with her.
-But then, she takes you away to a palace in the sky.
-Curses.
+- Your Princess Is in Another Castle: You've cleared Quinty's palace and prepare for a face-off against her.
+But then, you cling to her and chase her to a castle in the sky.
 For a more traditional example, see The Heavy above.